microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 [QnA Maker](https://www.qnamaker.ai/) provides the ability for non-developers to curate general knowledge in the format of question and answer pairs.
 This knowledge can be imported from FAQ data sources, product manuals and interactively within the QnaMaker portal.

-Two example QnA Maker models localized to English, Chinese, French, Italian, German, Spanish are provided in the [LU](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) file format within the **Deployment\Resources** folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/QnA).
+Two example QnA Maker models localized to English, Chinese, French, Italian, German, Spanish are provided in the [LU](https://github.com/Microsoft/botbuilder-tools/blob/next/packages/Ludown/docs/lu-file-format.md) file format within the **Deployment\Resources** folder or [here]({{site.repo}}/tree/next/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/QnA).

 #### Base Personality
 {:.no_toc}

-QnAMaker provides 5 different personality types which you can find [here](https://github.com/microsoft/BotBuilder-PersonalityChat/tree/master/CSharp/Datasets).
-The Virtual Assistant template includes the **Professional** personality and has been converted into the [LU](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) format to ease source control and deployment.
+QnAMaker provides 5 different personality types which you can find [here](https://github.com/microsoft/BotBuilder-PersonalityChat/tree/next/CSharp/Datasets).
+The Virtual Assistant template includes the **Professional** personality and has been converted into the [LU](https://github.com/Microsoft/botbuilder-tools/blob/next/packages/Ludown/docs/lu-file-format.md) format to ease source control and deployment.

-You can review this within the **Deployment\Resources** folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/QnA).
+You can review this within the [**Deployment\Resources**]({{site.repo}}/tree/next/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/QnA) directory.

 ![QnA ChitChat example]({{site.baseurl}}/assets/images/qnachitchatexample.png)